Joe Felsenstein

 • PHYLIP. the Phylogeny Inference Package, is available from its website here.

 • LAMARC.
-Mary Kuhner and Jon Yamato's coalscent likelihood program, is available from its website here.
+Mary Kuhner and Jon Yamato's coalescent likelihood program, is available from its website here.

 Courses: